kavithaii/eCommerce-store/query-tracker.md

 2. Can we assume the following two API's are already available?
 Can this be stubbed?
   - The store also has two admin API's:
-    Generate a discount code if the condition above is satisfied.
+    - Generate a discount code if the condition above is satisfied.
-    Lists count of items purchased, total purchase amount, list of discount codes and total discount amount.
+    - Lists count of items purchased, total purchase amount, list of discount codes and total discount amount.

+3. How should the merchant be notified about new coupon code on the nth order? **(email/sms/on UI ?)**